-With a design based on its iconic amps, Marshall’s new Major IIIs are perfect for those who want to flaunt a bit of rock heritage on their commute.
+With a design based on its iconic amps, the Marshall Major III are perfect for those who want to flaunt a bit of rock heritage on their commute.
 Sturdy hardware and a relatively balanced sound make these a great option for those wanting to upgrade their basic cans.

 Slimmer and a little more stylish than 2016's Marshall Major II, their light build makes them ideal for long journeys, although the pinching sensation typical of on-ear headphones is an issue.

 [Update: Marshall has just announced the Marshall Major III Voice headphones that integrate Google Assistant into its popular Major III on-ear cans.
 Besides Google Assistant, the new version of these headphones will also offer up to 60 hours of wireless playtime on a single charge (more than double the battery life of the Marshall Major III) and will be available starting on October 16, 2019 for $169/£149.]

 The Major IIIs are available to buy from the official Marshall Headphones store for $79 / £69 (around AU$135), representing a price hike of around £7 for UK buyers based on current conversion rates.